 Intent History allows you to filter the customers’ requests by intents, confidence level (high, medium, or low), and several other characteristics.
 You can analyze the data in several different ways to guide updates to your skill’s sample utterances and slots in the developer console:

-- Detect anomalies where natural language understanding (NLU) has mapped a request to the wrong intent with high confidence, or conversely, to the right intent with low confidence, resulting in the request not sent to the skill
+- Detect anomalies where customer requests are mapped to the wrong intent with high confidence, resulting in undesired skill response.

-- Identify missing use cases that you may want to include in your skill
+- Identify missing use cases that you may want to include in your skill.

-- Identify popular slot values in different locales
+- Identify popular slot values in different locales.

 Build Engaging Skills, Earn Money with Alexa Developer Rewards